petehunt/dslpy/README.txt

 <p>My name is &lt;b&gt;pete&lt;/b&gt; and I am <b>cool</b></p>
 }}}

-=== xhpy internals ===
+=== dslpy internals ===

-Let's dive into the specifics of how xhpy HTML works.
-You don't need to know the details in order to work with xhpy; skip to the next section for more hands-on examples.
+Let's dive into the specifics of how dslpy HTML works.
+You don't need to know the details in order to work with dslpy; skip to the next section for more hands-on examples.

-All custom components extend xhpy.lang.html.BaseNode.
+All custom components extend dslpy.lang.html.BaseNode.
 This class has a constructor that takes arbitrary keyword arguments (i.e. <MyComponent x="test" /> will pass x as a keyword argument).
 You must call the superclass constructor if you override it.
 The base class has the following fun stuff:
   * add_child(): add a child
   * __children__: list of all children added to the node.

-When you render an xhpy tree, you first need to compose each node.
-Each node has a __compose__() method that returns a new xhpy node.
+When you render an dslpy tree, you first need to compose each node.
+Each node has a __compose__() method that returns a new dslpy node.
 This return value will effectively replace this node in the document.
 You can imagine writing a custom component that returns the basic HTML to render itself using this method.

 However, if your custom component includes another custom component, it needs to compose itself too.
-So xhpy will keep calling __compose__() on the tree until all that is left is basic HTML.
-It knows when to stop because each xhpy node can be composed only once, and since all the basic HTML nodes just return self from __compose__(), it knows to stop when all the nodes have already been composed.
+So dslpy will keep calling __compose__() on the tree until all that is left is basic HTML.
+It knows when to stop because each dslpy node can be composed only once, and since all the basic HTML nodes just return self from __compose__(), it knows to stop when all the nodes have already been composed.

 Most of the time when writing a custom component, you'll want to compose your children.
-Just call xhpy.lang.html.BaseNode.__compose__() and it will replace __children__ with their fully composed versions.
+Just call dslpy.lang.html.BaseNode.__compose__() and it will replace __children__ with their fully composed versions.

 === A super basic example ===

 {{{
-from xhpy.lang import html
+from dslpy.lang import html
 class HeaderNode(html.BaseNode):
   def __init__(self, title):
     html.BaseNode.__init__(self) # must call parent constructor always